 Use Flea and Tick Spray

 Fleas and ticks are common parasites that can infest dogs, cats, and other animals.
-Many effective treatments to kill adult fleas and ticks are available, including flea and tick sprays.
+Many effective treatments are available to kill adult fleas and ticks, including flea and tick sprays.
 Flea and tick sprays are applied to an animal’s fur to kill fleas and ticks.
 These flee products are available as over-the-counter or prescription medications.

 You may also try using: Billy No Mates Herbal Flea, Tick & Mite Repellent